Nine months later, she has recovered, recently been rehomed and can look forward to a bright future.

 Rehoming a horse is an immensely rewarding experience.
 Most of the rehomed horses have had difficult lives before coming into the charity and rehoming offers them a vital second chance, as well as making space in the farms for more horses that desperately need help.

 Our rehoming website sets out the rehoming process clearly and makes applications straightforward.
 Rehomers receive an honest assessment of their chosen horse and their capabilities, as well as ongoing support and the reassurance that if their circumstances change, the rehomed horse can be returned to us.
-Visit our rehoming site here.
+Visit the rehoming page on our website.

 Enjoy reading stories like this?